jiri-hron/MachineLearning_assignment/report/report.md

 # Synopsis

-This paper was written as course assignment for Coursera's class __Practical Machine Learning__.
-Main goal of this assignment was to develop a predictive model, which would be able to predict type of physical exercise being performed by experiment participants based on the data collected from wearable motorical sensors attached to their bodies.
-In the following parts, a short description of what preprocessing was used to the original data is given, followed by elementary exploratory analysis.
-Last two chapters are then describing how the final model was designed and picked, and out-of-sample estimate of the algorithm accuracy is provided.
+This paper was written as a course assignment for Coursera's class __Practical Machine Learning__.
+Main goal of this assignment was to develop a statistical model, which would be able to predict type of physical exercise being performed by experiment participants based on the data collected from wearable motion sensors attached to their bodies.
+In the following parts, a short description of what pre-processing was used is given, followed by an elementary exploratory analysis.
+Last two chapters are then describing how the final model was designed and providing out-of-sample estimate of the algorithm's accuracy.

-# Data preprocessing
+# Data pre-processing

 Data set used for this assignment was obtained as a subset of original data [here][1].
-Before approaching model design, descriptive variables (*X*, *user_name*, *raw_timestamp_part_1*, *raw_timestamp_part_2*, *cvtd_timestamp*) and records containing aggregate statistics for larger time window of previous rows in the data set (identified by variable value `new_window == "yes"`) were removed.
+Before approaching a model design, descriptive variables (*X*, *user_name*, *raw_timestamp_part_1*, *raw_timestamp_part_2*, *cvtd_timestamp*) and records containing aggregate statistics for larger time window of previous rows in the data set (identified by variable value `new_window == "yes"`) were removed.

 All remaining variables were tested for completeness, i.e. if there is at least one valid value in the whole data set.
-Even this weak criterion and previously described steps reduced variable column space from 160 to 53 (resp. from 159 to 52 if counting off `classe`).
+Even this weak criterion and previously described steps reduced variable column space from 160 to 53 dimensions (resp. from 159 to 52 if not response variable `classe`).

 Full data set of 19216 variables was divided into train and test sets, with relative sizes of 0.75 and 0.25 for both sets respectively.

-For purpose of exploratory analysis and model fitting, three versions of feature model were prepared:
+For purpose of exploratory analysis and model fitting, three versions of model matrices were prepared:

   1. **raw** - no transformation, original values
   2. **normalized** - features were scaled and centered